-Note: Our planned route can be added as part of a longer Northern Spain Itinerary or as an additional destination in a big city Spain Itinerary.
+Top Tip: Our route in Basque Country can be added as part of a longer Northern Spain Itinerary or as an additional destination on a broader Vacation Itinerary for Spain.

-Our Basque Country itinerary provides activities and essential information to help others tour Basque Country, like we did.
-To aid other travelers in their planning, we have also included a Basque Country map and helpful tips and facts at the end of the post.
+Our Basque Country Itinerary features fun activities and essential information to help others tour Basque Country, like we did.
+To aid travelers in their trip planning for Spain, we have also included a Basque Country map and helpful tips and facts at the end of the article.

 Day 1: Hondarribia, Spain

 Hondarribia is one of the best towns in Basque Country!
-Explore the town on foot and then go beyond the center for more nearby discovery.
+Explore Hondarribia on foot and then go beyond the center for more nearby discovery.

 Hondarribia Old Town

 The Hondarribia Marina District evolved from an old fisherman’s port to a enclave of restaurants and tapas bars.
-For lunch, dine al fresco at a waterfront restaurant or choose one of the many options on San Pedro and Santiago Streets in the Hondarribia Lower Town.
+For lunch, dine al fresco at a waterfront restaurant or choose from one of the many options on San Pedro and Santiago Streets in the Hondarribia Lower Town.

-In the afternoon, choose from one of the following three attractions (Note: An ambitious traveler – with their own car – could possibly see all three!).
+After lunch, in the afternoon choose one or two of the following three attractions near Hondarribia.
+However, an ambitious traveler – with a rental car – could possibly see all three!

-- Hondarribia Lighthouse: One of the lesser-visited Basque Country points of interest, the Hondarribia Lighthouse marks the most northeastern corner of Spain.
+One of the lesser-visited Basque Country points of interest, the Cape Higuer Hondarribia Lighthouse marks the most northeastern corner of Spain.
 Just a short walk outside of town, the base of the lighthouse provides a stunning view of the Basque coast.
 If this option is of interest to you, get more information in this separate post on the Hondarribia Lighthouse.

-- St. Jean de Luz, France: Drive across the border to St. Jean de Luz, France to experience a taste of French Basque Country, which is noticeably different from Spanish Basque Country.
+If you do have a car, drive across the border to St. Jean de Luz, France.
+Experience a taste of French Basque Country, which is noticeably different from Spanish Basque Country.
 Read more about our visit and get our tips for One Day in St. Jean de Luz.

 After you return from your half-day tour, and depending on where you ate lunch, plan to dine at either the Marina or Lower Town of Hondarribia.
-Spend the evening savoring Hondarribia pintxos as you graze your way through dinner.
+Spend the evening savoring Hondarribia Pintxos as you graze your way through the night.
 Read (and learn from!) our mistakes in our first attempts at Basque Cuisine.

 San Sebastian Old Town